-But on April 1, Union forces led by General Phillip Sheridan took a key transportation link at Five Forks, and Grant broke through the Petersburg defenses the following day.
+But on April 1, 1865, Union forces led by General Phillip Sheridan took a critical transportation link at Five Forks, and Grant broke through the Petersburg defenses the following day.

 Lee and the Army of Northern Virginia withdrew to the southwest harried by Grant’s forces.
 On April 6, about a quarter of Lee's army surrendered after it was cut off from Lee and surrounded by Union forces.
 The next day, Lee and Grant started corresponding about a possible surrender of the rest of the Army of Northern Virginia.